PyLadiesBerlin/python-beginners-workshop/tasks/README.rst

 B) Now that you practiced a bit ``while``, use it in the main adventure file.
-   Continue in your file from the previous exercise or use the solution from the previous exercise as a base for this exercise.
+   Continue in your file from the previous exercise or use the solution from the previous exercise as a basis for this exercise.
 Make the program keep asking for a valid door while the user doesn't give an acceptable answer.

+See possible solution in :doc:`<adventure_solutions/task_7_while.py>`.

 8. More functions, 'cause functions are fun!